jhahnsheen/Ecom-Backend-Example-v1/README.md

 npm i
 ```
 6. Edit information within the .env file to match the login credentials for MySQL on your computer.

+7. Run db/schema.sql to create the necessary databases and seeds/index.js to seed the database information.

+8. Open Insomnia and use port 3001 after running node on server.js.

 ## Usage